mkslge/MarchMadness/README.md

 ### Sample Simulation Output

-Here is a sample of 100,000 simulated games:
+Here is a sample of 100,000 simulations of the 2024 NCAA tournament:

 ![Simulated Games](https://github.com/user-attachments/assets/5d741a4f-014a-49ad-982e-0adb6932d7e9)